essadeq-elaamiri/ELAAMIRI_JEE/README.md

 ## Description

-This repository contains all my activities of Java Entreprise Edition (JEE) during the S4 at ENSET-M II-BDCC2.
+This repository contains all my activities of Java Entreprise Edition (JEE) class during the S4 at ENSET-M II-BDCC2.

 ## Activities